tb130/lab-4-solution/readme.md

-#Skeleton App
+# Problem 4 Solution

-This is a very basic skeleton express app you can use to build from on labs and projects.
+This is the code we worked on in class as a solution to lab 4.